just-buildsystem/justbuild/share/man/just-profile.5.md

 - For the key *`"cmdline"`* the argument vector for the process it will **`execv`**(3) to.
-As with all launches by **`just-mr`**(1), the programm is the zeroth entry of the argument vector.
+As with all launches by **`just-mr`**(1), the program is the zeroth entry of the argument vector.

 - For the key *`"configuration"`* the blob identifier of the **`just-repository-config`**(5) that is passed to the launched process,